 5 – Write a Biography of Someone Who Shares Your Views

-Writing the life story of a prominent or intriguing person who shares your perspectives on political topics can add credence to your arguments, since you can imbue your views with the prestige of your chosen subject.
+Writing the life story of a prominent person who shares your perspectives imbues your views with the prestige of your chosen subject.
 Your biography will by definition cover the subject’s entire life, but you can spend extra time sharing her political views, explaining how she developed, understood, and expressed these positions.

 Example: Reagan: The Life by H. W. Brands